23 IRS Audit Red Flags

-The credit is estimated when you go on a marketplace website such as healthcare.gov to buy insurance (the estimated premium subsidy for 2022 will be based on your expected 2021 income).
+The credit is estimated when you go on a marketplace website such as healthcare.gov to buy insurance (the estimated premium subsidy for 2022 is based on your expected 2021 income).
 You can choose to have the credit paid in advance directly to the health insurance company in order to lower your monthly payments.
 You then generally have to attach IRS Form 8962 to your tax return to compute your actual credit, list any advance subsidy paid to the insurer and then reconcile the two figures.
 If your credit exceeds the premium advances, you can claim the excess on your Form 1040.
 If the credit is less than the advances, most people will need to repay all or part of the excess.
-(More-liberal rules, which suspended the repayment requirement and the need to complete Form 8962, applied only for 2020 returns).

 Taking an Early Payout from an IRA or 401(k) Account